KeepDrive/cyfdoom/README.md

 A mediocre DOOM map viewer for Create Your Frisk

 ## Introduction
 This mod is the start of a future(?)
-DOOM port to Create Your Frisk.
+DOOM source port to Create Your Frisk.
 At this point it can:
 - Read most of the DOOM WAD file
 - Read most of the map data
 - Triangulate meshes for walls and ceilings out-of-the-box reasonably quickly